+The complex nature of ecosystem recovery in Puget Sound means that scientists and policymakers are often faced with tough decisions.
+Given finite resources and widespread need, where should they best focus their efforts?
 Beginning this summer, Dr. Bill Labiosa will serve as a visiting scholar at the Puget Sound Institute to help develop decision science planning tools.
 Labiosa is currently a research scientist with the USGS Western Geographic Science Center and has a background in environmental engineering and decision analysis.
 He is also Vice Chair of the Puget Sound Partnership […]

 Check out a preview of the Puget Sound Institute’s forthcoming Encyclopedia of Puget Sound at the University of Washington Water Symposium this Wednesday, April 18th.
 Members of the PSI will be available to answer questions and show screenshots of our latest page designs.
 We’ll also be asking for your feedback.
 Send us an email, or visit our information table at the symposium at the Center for Urban Horticulture on the UW Seattle campus.